How the Light Gets In

 17 x 21 x 2 in

-We Were the Only Ones Awake, I, II
+We Are the Only Ones Awake, I, II

 How Do You Meet the Edge and Soften?